neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-processing.md

 comments: true
 ---

 Learning is an essential component in building community and elevating human potential.
 As a leader, you have the ability to make FOP a powerful learning experience for your FOPpers.
-Processing is the term used to describe the methods used to encourage individuals to reflect on, describe, analyze and communicate their experiences.
+Processing is the term used to describe the methods used to encourage individuals to reflect on, describe, analyze, and communicate their experiences.
 We have thousands of experiences every day, but we only learn from the ones we notice and process.

 ### Why Process?

 - To stimulate learning and growth.

-Each day FOPpers will be experiencing new things: learning new hiking skills, outback cooking skills, people skills and environmental skills.
+Each day FOPpers will be experiencing new things: learning new hiking skills, outback cooking skills, people skills, and environmental skills.
 It is valuable for us to reflect on our new skills, knowledge, and feelings in order to internalize them.
-A FOPper may think of him/herself as non-athletic, yet have a breakthrough experience while hiking up a hill they didn't think they could get up.
-If the FOPper has the time and space to reflect on that breakthrough (especially in a situation where others are able to notice the achievement as well), then they may begin to forget the old message: "I'm not athletic" or "I am not capable."
+A FOPper may think of him/her/zirself as non-athletic, yet have a breakthrough experience while hiking up a hill they didn't think they could get up.
+If the FOPper has the time and space to reflect on that breakthrough (especially in a situation where others are able to notice the achievement as well), then he/she/ze may begin to forget the old message: "I'm not athletic" or "I am not capable."
 And internalize a new message: "I am athletic" or "I am capable."
 FOP provides opportunities and experiences for the FOPpers to stretch and grow.
 Processing the FOP experience helps to internalize new messages and promote new learning.

 - To create a positive group environment.

 A FOP trip is a dynamic experience that will provide opportunities for learning on many levels.
-The abundance of social and physical challenges brings up fear, anxiety, anger, exhilaration, camaraderie, and joy, to name just some of the emotions.
+The abundance of social and physical challenges brings up fear, anxiety, anger, exhilaration, camaraderie, joy, and many other emotions.
 FOPpers may have a variety of reactions to the stress brought about by challenges.
 Some FOPpers may get angry and moody, some withdraw, some get lonely, some may feel detached or deny feeling anything, but FOPpers are likely to have a combination of reactions to their experiences.
-Left to stew, these emotions can cause conflict or rifts in the group.
+Left to stew, these emotions can cause conflicts or rifts in the group.
 Bringing reactions and feelings out into the open allows opportunities for deeper understanding of the issues operating upon the group.
 Understanding often leads to resolution and a deeper commitment to a positive group environment.

 ### When to Process?

 It is important to have a structure that allows FOPpers and leaders to stay 'current' on issues.
 Having evening meetings, using "No Discount," Chow Circle, and trail breaks are all great avenues to establish consistency and structure for processing.
 Ultimately it is up to you and your co-leader to set times for processing - recognizing that it is often best to process when the experience is still fresh.
-It is possible to process too much, and remember that sometimes it's best to let the mountains speak for themselves.
+It IS possible to process too much, so remember that sometimes it's best to let the mountains speak for themselves.

 ### How to Process?